sadatnedusa/alitech_dbms/intro_to_joins.md

 ---

-A relational database diagram illustrating the relationships between the `Customers`, `Orders`, `Products`, and `OrderDetails` tables.
+Re-iterate relational database diagram illustrating the relationships between the `Customers`, `Orders`, `Products`, and `OrderDetails` tables.

 The entities are **Customers**, **Orders**, **Products**, and **OrderDetails**.